-If you have not yet signed up for myCalSTRS, and need help learning how to register, please view our registration guide.
+If you have not yet signed up for myCalSTRS and need help learning how to register, you can view our registration guide.

 The spread of COVID-19 has impacted global markets over the short term.
 CalSTRS is a long-term investor, and we think in terms of decades—not days, weeks or months.
-The CalSTRS investment portfolio is broadly diversified in order to respond to periods of market volatility and uncertainty.
-Our members’ retirement benefits continue to be secure.
+The CalSTRS Investment Portfolio is broadly diversified in order to respond to periods of market volatility and uncertainty.
+The retirement benefits we provide continue to be secure.

 California is issuing daily updates about the status of COVID-19 in our state.